Michael Charles: Career

 In 1996, Charles built a recording studio in America.
 In 1997 he performed at the Crossroads Festival in Memphis Tennessee as the guest of Sam Phillips.
 Beginning in 1990, Charles appeared on DJ John Gorny's Blue Midnight show on WPNA radio, Chicago, Illinois many times through the years.
 In 1997 Charles appeared for the first of six appearances on WGN-TV.
 He built a second recording studio in America.

-During the next ten years Michael performances included the Chicago Blues Festival, New Orleans Jazz and Blues Festival, Philadelphia Blues Fest, Memphis Tennessee Crossroads Conference, New Orleans Cutting Edge Conference.
-In 1999 Michael moved to Nashville for 18 months and was featured in Nashville's "Rock and Read".
-In 2000 Michael Charles moved back to Chicago and built a third recording studio.
+During the next ten years Charles performances included the Chicago Blues Festival, New Orleans Jazz and Blues Festival, Philadelphia Blues Fest, Memphis Tennessee Crossroads Conference, New Orleans Cutting Edge Conference.
+In 1999 Charles moved to Nashville for 18 months and was featured in Nashville's "Rock and Read".
+In 2000 Charles moved to Chicago and built a third recording studio.
 His fourth and latest studio was built in 2003 and was called Sammary Studio.

 Charles traveled around North America on a number of musical tours.
-He gave each a name, including the Full Circle tour in 2008, the Another Time Another Place Tour in 2010, the Connected tour in 2011, the Road Dawg tour in 2012, the Undercover Tour in 2013, the Three Hundred Sixty Tour in 2014 (including a performance at the Chicago BluesFest), and the RIFF Tour in 2015.
+He gave each a name, including the "Full Circle" tour in 2008, the "Another Time Another Place" Tour in 2010, the "Connected" tour in 2011, the "Road Dawg" tour in 2012, the "Undercover Tour" in 2013, the "Three Hundred Sixty Tour" in 2014 (including a performance at the Chicago Blues Festival), and the "RIFF Tour" in 2015.

-In October 2015, Michael Charles was inducted into Chicago Blues Hall of Fame.
+In October 2015, Charles was inducted into Chicago Blues Hall of Fame.
 At that time he had recorded about 34 albums of blues rock music.